 Psoriasis Isn't Contagious And Other Myths Busted

-One of the most frustrating aspects for psoriasis patients is facing outsiders' negative reactions to their skin flare-ups.
+One of the most frustrating aspects of psoriasis for patients is encountering others' negative reactions to their skin flare-ups.
 If you don't understand the disease, you might fear getting close to someone who's afflicted.
 Or, you might even dismiss psoriasis as just a cosmetic problem.

-Here, we explain what causes psoriasis, types of psoriasis and what you can do if you have psoriasis, We also break down common myths about this common skin condition.
+Here, we explain what causes psoriasis, types of psoriasis and what you can do if you have psoriasis.
+A Franciscan Health primary care physician breaks down common myths about this common skin condition.

 What Is Psoriasis?